nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 - Build `.riva` assets: using `nemo2riva` command in the `servicemaker` container.

-- Build `RMIR` assets: use the `riva-build` tool in the `servicemaker` container.
-See examples of build commands for different models and for offline and online ASR pipelines in the [Riva build documentation page](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-customizing.html).
+- Build `.rmir` assets using the `riva-build` tool in the `servicemaker` container.
+For examples of build commands for different models and for offline and online ASR pipelines, refer to the [Riva build documentation page](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-customizing.html).

 - Deploy the model in `.rmir` format with `riva-deploy`.